-DOLLAR GENERAL CORPORATION V. MISSISSIPPI BAND OF CHOCTAW INDIANS (No. 13-1496) - On October 6, 2014, the Court requested the views of the United States in relation to the petition filed by the General Dollar General Corporation seeking review of a decision by the U.S. Court of Appeals for the Fifth Circuit which held that the Tribal Court has jurisdiction over tort claims brought by a tribal member based on the consensual relationship between the store owned by Dollar General and the Tribe.
+DOLLAR GENERAL CORPORATION V. MISSISSIPPI BAND OF CHOCTAW INDIANS (NO. 13-1496) - On October 6, 2014, the Court requested the views of the United States (CVSG or call for the views of the Solicitor General) in relation to the petition filed by the General Dollar General Corporation seeking review of a decision by the U.S. Court of Appeals for the Fifth Circuit which held that the Tribal Court has jurisdiction over tort claims brought by a tribal member based on the consensual relationship between the store owned by Dollar General and the Tribe.
 The store is located on tribal trust land leased to the non-Indian corporation and the store agreed to participate in a youth job training program operated by the Tribe.
 A tribal member who participated in the program brought an action in Tribal Court alleging that he was assaulted by the store manager.
+The Solicitor General has not yet filed the brief its behalf of the United States.

-KNIGHT v THOMPSON (No. 13-955) - On February 6, 2014, several Native American male inmates in the custody of the Alabama Department of Corrections filed a petition seeking review of a decision by the Eleventh Circuit which held under the Religious Land Use and Institutionalized Persons Act of 2000 (RLUIPA) the State had demonstrated that its hair-length policy is the least restrictive means of furthering its compelling governmental interests.
-The facility requires all male prison inmates to wear a "regular haircut," defined as "off neck and ears," with no exemptions, religious or otherwise.
+KNIGHT V THOMPSON (No. 13-955) - On February 6, 2014, several Native American male inmates in the custody of the Alabama Department of Corrections (ADOC) filed a petition seeking review of a decision by the U.S. Court of Appeals for the Eleventh Circuit which held that ADOC carried its burden under the Religious Land Use and Institutionalized Persons Act of 2000 (RLUIPA) to demonstrate that its hairlength policy is the least restrictive means of furthering its compelling governmental interests, including safety and security within the prison system.
+The ADOC requires all male prison inmates to wear a "regular haircut," defined as "off neck and ears," with no exemptions, religious or otherwise.
 The Native American male inmates seek a religious exemption based on wearing long hair as a central tenet of their religious faith.
 In the lower courts, the United States had intervened and filed an amicus brief in support of the Native American inmates.
 The Project worked with the attorneys for the prisoners to prepare and file a tribal amicus brief in support of the cert petition on behalf of NCAI and Huy.
 Amicus briefs in support were also filed by the Sikh Coalition and the International Center for Advocates against Discrimination.
-The Court granted review in another case, Holt v.
-Hobbs, No. 13-6827, involving a RLUIPA challenge by a Muslim prisoner to the grooming policy of Arkansas Corrections.
+The ADOC filed their brief in opposition on April 11, 2014, and the petition was scheduled for conference on May 15, 2014, but no action has been taken.
+(Note: The Court did grant review in another case, Holt v.
+Hobbs, No. 13-6827, involving a RLUIPA challenge by a Muslim prisoner to the grooming policy of the Arkansas Department of Corrections.
 In Holt, the Project prepared and filed an amicus brief on behalf of NCAI and Huy highlighting issues raised in the Knight case and supporting petitioner.
-The Court heard oral argument in Holt on October 7, 2014.
+The Court heard oral argument in Holt on October 7, 2014, and a decision is likely before the end of the year.)